-Conventional wisdom tells us to drink an eight ounce glass of water eight times a day.
+Conventional wisdom tells us to drink eight ounce glass of water a day.
 But how true is the eight by eight rule?
 For some, this seems unnecessary and for others it’s barely enough.

 When you’re an intense runner, long distance hiker or into an extreme sport, the amount of water you need to drink to maintain your sport is a high stakes question.
 Too little?
 Dehydration.
 Too much?
 (Yes, it’s possible) Overhydration.
 So where’s the sweet spot?
 It’s important to know how to stay hydrated to make sure you find that sweet spot.

 In this article, we’ll focus on how to stay hydrated as well as give a general overview on why it is important to be properly hydrated, what it means to be dehydrated or overhydrated and the different ways to stay hydrated from gear to liquids other than water.
 This is all to help you choose the right hydration system to support your intensity.

 Humans are roughly 60% water.
 We know that without enough water, we’re at the very least thirsty and at the most extreme, dead.

 What does water really do for our bodies though?

 - Water feeds our cells, regulates our body temperatures through smelly, salty perspiration.

 - Water flushes waste out of our bodies through urination and bowel movements.

 - Water works to keep our bodies going in a variety of less obvious ways too, like lubricating joints and protecting sensitive tissue like the spinal cord.